molpopgen/fwdpy11/doc/examples/pickling.rst

 Full support for pickling is only possible with Python 3.
 Under Python 2, you may pickle/unpickle to/from memory just fine, but you cannot unpickle from a file.

-In order to picked a file, you must also use the latest pickling protocol.
+In order to pickle a file, you must also use the latest pickling protocol.

 .. note::
     If you are pickling populations to a file, you should be aware that you can (and probably should) compress the output.